SudhanPlayz/Discord-MusicBot/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 name: Bug report
-about: Report incorrect or unexpected behavior of discord.js
+about: Report incorrect or unexpected behavior of the Music Bot
 title: ''
 labels: 's: unverified, type: bug'
 assignees: ''